 How Big Can They Get?

-After almost a month, a rainbow shark reaches its full potential size, which is approximately 6 inches in length.
+After about 2 years, rainbow shark reaches its full potential size, which is approximately 6 inches in length.
 In some rare cases, the rainbow shark might grow as long as 8 inches.
 However, they only get that large in bigger tanks.

 In any case, due to their size and active behavior, large aquarium tanks are a necessity for rainbow sharks.